SirHesti/hswatchd/README.md

 *I would like to point out that I always document my software in German.* a daemon for monitoring files hswatchd is designed for the lowest possible CPU performance.
 It is started via the *systemd*.
 If you want, feel free to create an init solution.
 All parameters are entered in **_/etc/hswatchd.rc_**.
+An example is included or can be copied from [github](https://github.com/SirHesti/hswatchd).
 Each time a file has been changed, the function or file is executed.

 ## German / Deutsch
 Ein Daemon zum Ueberwachen von Dateien hswatchd ist ausgelegt auf kleinst moegliche CPU-Performance.
 Er wird ueber den *systemd* gestartet.
 Wer moechte kann sich gerne auch eine init-Loesung schreiben.
 Alle Parameter werden in der **_/etc/hswatchd.rc_** eingetragen.
+Eine Beispiel wird mitgeliefert oder kann auf von [github](https://github.com/SirHesti/hswatchd) kopiert werden.
-Jedesmal wenn eine Datei geaendert wurde, dann wird die eingestellte funktion, bzw.
+Jedesmal wenn eine Datei geaendert wurde, dann wird die eingestellte Funktion, bzw.
 Datei ausgefuehrt.

 ---